atomicon/atomicon-gallery/README.md

 # atomicon-gallery
-the polular atomicon gallery ported to wordpress
+The popular atomicon gallery ported to wordpress